hite77/Steps_per_hour/README.md

 - clock -- used to detect day change and reset offset each day and only show current hour and onward
 - flutter_web_auth -- plugin for oauth authentication
 - http -- used to perform fitbit requests, and get tokens using authentication, and refresh tokens
+- sqflite -- sqlite database to store weight data
+- charts_flutter -- graph the weight and date
+- shared_preferences -- used to store goals, offsets, tokens from fitbit

 ## Android Manifest